jsoliveir/open-vpn/Readme.md

 # SSL Certificates

 By default the server will generate self-signed certificates and a root ca.
-You can set the certificates data by editing the `certtificate.info` file.
+You can set the certificates data by editing the `ssl/info` file.
 Alternatively, you can bring your own server and client certificates and keys _(for now only one client certificate is supported)_

 ## Configuration variables (with default values):